AztecProtocol/aztec-connect-bridges/src/specs/yearn/readme.md

 ## What protocol(s) does the bridge interact with ?

-The bridge interacts will only interact with Yearn Vaults.
+The bridge will only interact with Yearn Vaults.

 ## What is the flow of the bridge?